Esther

 2:16 So Esther was taken unto king Ahasuerus (Artaxerxes) into his house royal in the tenth month, which is the month Tebeth, in the seventh year of his reign.

-2:17 And the king loved Esther above all the women, and she obtained grace and favour in his sight more than all the virgins; so that he set the royal crown upon her head, and made her queen instead of Vashti.
+2:17 And the king loved Esther above all the women, and she obtained grace (favor) and favour (loving-commitment) in his sight more than all the virgins; so that he set the royal crown upon her head, and made her queen instead of Vashti.

 2:18 Then the king made a great feast unto all his princes (officials) and his servants, even Esther's feast; and he made a release (holiday) to the provinces, and gave gifts, according to the state of the king.